Signup for our PA Travel Newsletter

 100 Art Rooney Avenue

-The City of Pittsburgh and Pittsburgh Steelers welcome soccer fans for an unrivaled viewing experience to watch select FIFA World Cup 2026™ matches at Pittsburgh Football Stadium.
+The City of Pittsburgh and the Pittsburgh Steelers welcome soccer fans for an unrivaled viewing experience to watch select FIFA World Cup 2026™ matches at Pittsburgh Football Stadium.

 In honor of America 250, the Independence Day weekend watch parties on July 4 and 5 will include a Pittsburgh-style festival on Art Rooney Avenue and General Robinson Street.
 The festival will also include free concerts, food and beverages, giveaways, soccer clinics, and interactive experiences.
 And on July 4, the festival will culminate with a famous Pittsburgh fireworks show over the region’s iconic three rivers.